These formerly banned Twitter accounts have been reinstated since Elon Musk took over

 Project Veritas

-The conservative media group — best known for a failed attempt to plant a false story about Senate Candidate Roy Moore in the Washington Post — was suspended from Twitter in 2021 for disclosing people's private information, a charge it denied.
+The conservative media group — known for producing undercover videos that purport to show liberal bias in the press — was suspended from Twitter in 2021 for disclosing people's private information, a charge it denied.

 The group's account had been reinstated on Sunday.
 It posted a message of gratitude: